openstack-archive/valence/README.rst

 valence-api
 -----------
-A pecan based daemon to expose Valence REST APIs.
+A flask based daemon to expose Valence REST APIs.
 The api service communicates to the controller through AMQP.

 valence-controller